 So, you've picked out the best gaming keyboard that suits your style.
 But, in order to complete your quest in making the best gaming setup imaginable, a few more items are needed.
 Like what, you ask?
 Well...

-And, if you're after the essential device that puts all these things together, you're in luck as we've got the best USB-C hubs that should not be missed.
+And, if you're after the essential device that puts all these things together, you're in luck as we've got the best USB-C hubs and docking stations that should not be missed.